Levo/Maze/README.md

 # Maze

 Randomly generated maze that does not contain a cycle.
+(Disjoint sets are cool!)

 The width, height, and tile size of the maze can be edited to your liking.